Wednesday 10 January 2024

 Please note:

-As we wait patiently for our girls to start kidding in the spring, we have very limited milk available and most is already allocated to existing customers.
+We have limited milk available and most is already allocated to existing regular customers.
 Any spare milk will be allocated to those on a 'reserve' list which will be held for each market.
 If you would like to add your name to the reserve list, please let us know as soon as possible and, if there is any milk available, you will be notified by text on the evening before market.
-Please note that it is very unlikely that there will be any milk available for general on-the-day sale at markets until at least April.
+Please note that it is very unlikely that there will be any milk available for general on-the-day sale at markets.

 Email: ellie@elliesdairy.co.uk